-Mirko Bortolotti is an Italian racing driver who currently competes as Lamborghini factory driver in different sports car competitions.
-The most recently, he won the Blancpain GT Series Endurance Cup with GRT Grasser Racing Team in 2017, together with Christian Engelhart and Andrea Caldarelli.
+Mirko Bortolotti is an Italian racing driver who most recently joined Audi as a factory driver in different sports car competitions.
+Previously, he was Lamborghini's factory driver, winning the Blancpain GT Series Endurance Cup with GRT Grasser Racing Team in 2017, together with Christian Engelhart and Andrea Caldarelli.

 Earlier in a career, Bortolotti was a champion few times, in the 2013 Megane Trophy Eurocup, in the 2011 FIA Formula Two Championship and in the 2008 Formula 3 Italian Championship.